 If you’re looking for a scenic and quiet yet challenging circular walk in the Yorkshire Dales National Park, then this Buckden Pike walk is for you.
 The summit of Buckden Pike offers stunning views over North Yorkshire but doesn’t attract the visitor numbers of the three peaks and other popular spots.

-This guide walks you through the route step-by-step and with pictures.
-Plus, it answers all your questions to leave you perfectly equipped for a wonderful Yorkshire Dales day out!
+This guide walks you through the circular route step-by-step and with pictures.
+Plus, it answers all your frequently asked questions to ensure a wonderful Yorkshire Dales day out!